rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 * Hot reload of UI
 * Production packaging

-If you are a vscode / metals user, you might be lucky:
+If you are a VSCode / metals user, you might be lucky:

 ```bash
   code zio-laminar-demo
 ```

-Leveraging the [tasks vscode](https://code.visualstudio.com/docs/editor/tasks) support, and  after few downloads, your new full stack development environment should look like:
+Leveraging the [tasks VSCode](https://code.visualstudio.com/docs/editor/tasks) supports, and after a few downloads, your new full stack development environment should look like this:

 ![tasks](../images/zio-fullstack/tasks.png)